Balogun fire: Minister expresses concern, commiserates with victims

 By Chimezie Godfrey

-Hajia Sadiya Umar Farouq, the Minister, Humanitarian Affairs, Disaster Management and Social Development, says she has received with shock the news of another fire outbreak on Martins Street, Balogun International Market, Lagos, which occurred on Wednesday 29th January, 2020.
+The Minister, Humanitarian Affairs, Disaster Management and Social Development, Hajiya Sadiya Farouq, has commiserated with victims of another fire outbreak on Martins Street, Balogun International Market, Lagos, which occurred on Wednesday 29th January, 2020.

 “I must say that the Federal Government is greatly worried over the repeated fire disasters in the markets across the country.